Stoccata Summer Hill

 Tuesday nights 8:00-10:00pm

-Stoccata Summer Hill focusses on 19th century British sabre, with the occasional spot of bowie knife, bayonet and foil fencing.
+Stoccata Summer Hill focusses on 19th century British sabre, with the occasional spot of bowie knife, bayonet, walking stick and duelling sword.
 We are open to fencers of all levels and strive to create an open, friendly and inclusive environment.

 The club practices the method of Sabre based primarily on the works of Captain Alfred Hutton, whom was writing in the 1880’s and 1890’s.
 The British sabre of the day lived on the intersection of British military and sporting cultures.
 Sabre fencing was popular in public display and as sporting practice, as well as being a practical weapon in Britain’s imperialist expansion.